jacebenson/jace.pro/src/post/2020-09-29-hacktoberfest-2020/index.md

 # How did I get started

-Why did I start doing the "[Hacktoberfest][1]" events?
+Why did I start doing the Hacktoberfest events?
 For me, it's all about doing something, anything.
 Hacktoberfest started in 2013.
 I didn't know about it until 2016.
 I'm pretty sure I got the shirt that year, but I can't find the evidence.

 Do you want get more familiar with git?
 Do you want to learn something new?
 Great, nothing like Hacktoberfest to push you into something.
 That's my take on it.